shivendra-somr/EduOnGo/README.md

 ## Database Design

-The OLMS utilizes a relational database to capture and store information related to users, courses, enrollments, assignments, grades, assessments, and discussions.
+The EduOnGo utilizes a relational database to capture and store information related to users, courses, enrollments, assignments, grades, assessments, and discussions.
 The database design includes the following tables:

 1. **Student**: Stores information about students, including student ID, username, password, email, contact, and date of birth.